heather-desiree-carl-NLP-project/NLP-group-project/README.md

     - Utilize bar graphs, bigrams and trigrams for top 4 languages
     - Analyze bigram and trigram word clouds for top 4 languages
 - Modeling:
+    - Created baseline model based off most common language (PHP)
-    - Make multiple models.
+    - Make multiple competitive models
-    - Use cleaned, stemmed and lemmatized data
+    - Use cleaned, stemmed and lemmatized data on models
-    - Pick best model to move forward with.
+    - Pick best performing model to move forward with.
-    - Test Data.
+    - Test the top model on unseen test data set
-    - Conclude results.
+    - Conclude results

 ### Target variable
 - Language

 ## Findings:
+## Data Wrangle:
+- Web scraped respository README files that had the word "customer" in them
+- Filtered out the scraped content by removing non-english repos
+- Normalized, tokenized, stemmed and lemmatized the content for NLP
+- Split data into train, validate and test set
 ### Explore:
 - PHP is the most commonly used coding language
+- Some words were key identifiers to their language, such as "magento" for PHP and "model" for jupyter
-- Bigrams and Trigrams have variable phrases for each language
+- Bigrams and Trigrams have variable phrases for each language and no major commonality across the different languages.

 ### Modeling:
 - Baseline Model: